-Using a foam ball or pop filter, you can prevent your mic from picking up these unwanted sounds.
+You can prevent your mic from picking up these unwanted sounds using a foam ball or pop filter.

 A foam ball is that foamy cover that you put on the microphone.
 It can cost less than $10 but can help you improve audio quality.
-Meanwhile, a pop filter is a screen you place in front of the microphone that has the same purpose.
+Meanwhile, a pop filter is a screen you place in front of the microphone with the same purpose.

 Microphone Boom Arm

 A boom arm is where you attach your microphone for better placement.
 That way, you do not have to hold your mic and ensure better audio quality for your podcast.